ClimateMind/climatemind-backend/README.md

     Example: python3 process_new_ontology_file.py ABSOLUTE_PATH_TO_OWL_FILE

 3. New files will be generated and appear in the climatemind-backend directory.
-These files are also listed in the git.ignore file, so don't worry about them getting pushed accidentally to the git repo
+These files are also listed in the git.ignore file, so don't worry about them getting pushed accidentally to the git repo.

 ## Visualizing the ontology